Rachel Conant Headshot

 Executive Director

-Rachel Conant brings over 20 years of legislative, grassroots, and political action experience to her job as the vice president of federal affairs, Alzheimers Association and the executive director...
+Rachel Conant brings over 20 years of legislative, grassroots, and political action experience to her job as the senior vice president of public policy, Alzheimers Association and the executive...

 Read Full Bio